cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ### Data Tables

 At the bottom of the interface, the tables allow you to view, and modify the data associated with your network elements.
-The **Data Tables** panel has a blue header with 3 tabs: *NODES*, *EDGES* and *NETWORK*, that contain the data columns (also known as *attributes* or *properties*) for each of those elements.
+The **Data Tables** panel has a blue header with 3 tabs: **NODES**, **EDGES** and **NETWORK**, that contain the data columns (also known as *attributes* or *properties*) for each of those elements.
+The interface is the same for all 3 tabs, so we will only describe it in detail for the default table, the **NODES** table.

 Like other interface features, the **Data Tables** panel can be minimized using the arrow button on the right hand side, or its size customized to user's preference by dragging the blue header up and down.
-The image below shows the a custom sized panel with the *NODES* tab selected.
+The image below shows the a custom sized panel with the **NODES** tab selected.

 ![](_static/images/Quick_Tour/quick_tour_12.png)

-Consistently with the behavior in the Cytoscape desktop application, when no nodes are selected in the network view, the *NODES* table shows the data columns and values of all nodes in the network.
+Consistently with the behavior in the Cytoscape desktop application, when no nodes are selected in the network view, the **NODES** table shows the data columns and values of all nodes in the network.

 When one or more nodes are selected in the network view, the *NODES* table only shows the data for the selected nodes.

 Above the column headers, we find a number of **Table Tools**:
 -    ![](_static/images/Quick_Tour/table_search.png) > Allows to perform text-based search within the data columns.